EasyGamer699/EasyGamer699/README.md

 # 💫 About Me:
+I'm an 15 year old DEV , based in Germany.
 I'm currently working on re-scripting an complete fivem server dump just for fun and to learn lua. scripting etc.